The Treatment of Behavioral Addictions in Frisco, Texas

 How does behavioral therapy modification work?

-Behavioral therapy modification is a type of psychotherapy that aims to help individuals overcome negative behaviors and develop more positive ones.
-The therapy is based on the idea that behavior is learned, and can therefore be unlearned and replaced with healthier behaviors.
+Behavioral therapy modification (BTM) is a type of psychotherapy that helps individuals overcome negative behaviors and develop more positive ones.
+It is based on the idea that behavior is learned, and can therefore be unlearned and replaced with healthier behaviors.

 • Setting goals: The therapist and individual work together to set specific, achievable goals for the therapy.